 Footnotes to websites.
 Give author, title, URL address, <date posted> and (date accessed).
-For example: Harry Hopkins, Work Relief Administration Press Conference, 11 June 1934, New Deal Network, http://newdeal.feri.org/workrelief/hop06.htm, conference, 11 June 1934, Network, http://network.period.htm belief, history is not just a series of dates and facts without argument or analytical framework.
+For example: Harry Hopkins, Work Relief Administration Press Conference, 11 June 1934, New Deal Network, http://newdeal.feri.org/workrelief/hop06.htm, <posted 7/14/02> (accessed 8/23/05).

+DEVELOPING YOUR OWN VOICE: As teachers of history, we want students to develop their own ideas and the ability to express them.
+A distinctive voice is one of the most important things a college education can give you.
+Studying history is an excellent way to develop your voice.
+Contrary to popular belief, history is not just a series of dates and facts without argument or analytical framework.
 History involves reflection about past events, the people involved, their causes, and their significance.
 No history professor wants a student simply to repeat what he or she has read or been told.
 They want to see students consider the issue at hand and reframe it in a creative way.
 Originality draws upon ideas and information from other sources but requires that you put them together in a novel, distinctive, and coherent way.